chadi-kazan/trading_system/README.md

 - `refresh-fundamentals` - Download and cache Alpha Vantage fundamentals for seed symbols.
 - `schedule-fundamentals` - Run the fundamentals cache automation loop using configured schedules.
 - `refresh-russell` - Download the latest Russell 2000 constituent list.
+- `update-strategy-metrics` - Ingest reliability metrics from a JSON payload into the strategy weighting database.

 Example help:
 ```bash